 (c) As part of the licensure approval and renewal process, an applicant shall submit a 4-week menu cycle with documentation by a licensed dietician or nutritionist that the menus are nutritionally adequate.]

+(2) The assisted living program shall ensure that menus are nutritionally adequate.

+(3) The assisted living program shall reference the Maryland Department of Health and Mental Hygiene Diet Manual for Long-Term Care Residents for nutritionally adequate meal plans.

-(2) The program shall post a weekly menu in a conspicuous place that is visible to residents and other interested parties.
+(4) The assisted living program shall post a weekly menu in a conspicuous place that is visible to residents and other interested parties.

-(3) Menus as served, including portion size, shall be maintained on file for 1 month.
+(5) Menus as served, shall be maintained on file for 2 months.

-[(3)] (4) Special Diets.
+[(3)] (6) Special Diets.

-(a) [The assisted living program] Program staff shall:
+(a) The assisted living programstaff shall:

 (i) Prepare or arrange for the provision of special diets as ordered by the resident's [personal physician] health care practitioner or as needed by the resident's condition; and